Insight from our team of leading criminal lawyers: DNA evidence – is it infallible?

-Last week a Vietnamese woman was arrested in Queensland in a very high profile case that captured news headlines across Australia and even the world.
+In November 2018, a Vietnamese woman was arrested in Queensland in a very high profile case that captured news headlines across Australia and even the world.
 She was charged with being responsible for contaminating strawberries with sewing needles, causing mass chaos in the Australian fruit and vegetable industry.
-We won’t go into the details of this case because it’s readily available in other news sources but the reason we mention it is because this story has prompted a lot of people to ask us about the evidence that was mentioned in news reports.
+We won’t go into the details of this case because it’s readily available in other news sources.
+However, the reason we mention it is that this story has prompted a lot of people to ask us about the evidence that was mentioned in news reports.
 In particular, they asked us about DNA evidence and how this woman could possibly defend the charges, given that her DNA was found inside of a punnet of strawberries in Victoria in which a needle was found.

 What is DNA?